 I used silver tissue paper to wrap around the inside edges of the niche.
 I used a piece of the book that I had removed to make the little shelf for the bottles.
 I also covered this with silver tissue paper.
 The bottles are filled with different art stuff and glued onto the shelf with gel medium.
 That beautiful silver thread spilling out of the bottle is actually kinked metal wire.
 I think it might be called sadi thread.
 I also used gel medium to glue down the blue game pieces, the stars, and the stamp, and that lovely blue starred ribbon at the bottom of the page.

-I have to mention and thank the members of an Altered Book Artists embellishment swap for sending me some gorgeous items which I used in this altered book.
+I have to mention and thank the members of the Altered Book Artists Yahoo Groups embellishment swap for sending me some gorgeous items which I used in this altered book.
 Two of the bottles, the blue game pieces, the silver sadi thread, the manilla tags, and some of the paper I used in the collage, all came from that swap.
 So thank you ladies, wherever you are, for helping to make this altered book and this altered book tutorial!

 Once these pages were decorated, I worked on the front and back covers.
 I tore some black and silver marbled paper into pieces and glued them all around the front and back of the book, again making sure to wrap the papers around the edges of the pages.
 When dry, I glued all the board book pages together with gel medium.
 The black is much blacker and the silver is much more silvery than this picture shows.